Marriages of Convenience

 “For generations, the cream of British aristocracy and the crowned heads of Europe have intermingled to produce a bloodline like vintage champagne.
 Then what do they go and do?
 Pour in a quart of brown ale.
 I’m surprised they haven’t booked the Rovers for afterwards.”
 I have not heard such a wonderful summary of the debate over royalty marrying non-royalty as Mary gave about William and Kate’s wedding in Tuesday’s episode.

 Like many, I have a favourable impression of Miss Kate Middleton, purveyor of party supplies, now Catherine, HRH Princess William of Wales, Duchess of Cambridge, Countess of Strathearn, Baroness Carrickfergus.
+And future Queen.
 However, it will be hard to think of her again without picturing a quart of brown ale.